Celestial navigation: Modern celestial navigation

-The celestial line of position concept was discovered in 1837 by Thomas Hubbard Sumner when, after one observation, he computed and plotted his longitude at more than one trial latitude in his vicinity – and noticed that the positions lay along a line.
-Using this method with two bodies, navigators were finally able to cross two position lines and obtain their position – in effect determining both latitude and longitude.
-Later in the 19th century came the development of the modern (Marcq St. Hilaire) intercept method; with this method the body height and azimuth are calculated for a convenient trial position, and compared with the observed height.
+The celestial line of position concept was discovered in 1837 by Thomas Hubbard Sumner when, after one observation, he computed and plotted his longitude at more than one trial latitude in his vicinity and noticed that the positions lay along a line.
+Using this method with two bodies, navigators were finally able to cross two position lines and obtain their position, in effect determining both latitude and longitude.
+Later in the 19th century came the development of the modern (Marcq St. Hilaire) intercept method; with this method, the body height and azimuth are calculated for a convenient trial position and compared with the observed height.
 The difference in arcminutes is the nautical mile "intercept" distance that the position line needs to be shifted toward or away from the direction of the body's subpoint.
-(The intercept method uses the concept illustrated in the example in the “How it works” section above.)
+(The intercept method uses the concept illustrated in the example in the "How it works" section above.)
 Two other methods of reducing sights are the longitude by chronometer and the ex-meridian method.

-While celestial navigation is becoming increasingly redundant with the advent of inexpensive and highly accurate satellite navigation receivers (GNSS), it was used extensively in aviation until the 1960s, and marine navigation until quite recently.
-However; since a prudent mariner never relies on any sole means of fixing their position, many national maritime authorities still require deck officers to show knowledge of celestial navigation in examinations, primarily as a backup for electronic/satellite navigation.
-One of the most common current usages of celestial navigation aboard large merchant vessels is for compass calibration and error checking at sea when no terrestrial references are available.
+While celestial navigation is becoming increasingly redundant with the advent of inexpensive and highly accurate satellite navigation receivers (GNSS), it was used extensively in aviation until the 1960s and marine navigation until quite recently.
+However, since a prudent mariner never relies on any sole means of fixing their position, many national maritime authorities still require deck officers to show knowledge of celestial navigation in examinations, primarily as a backup for electronic or satellite navigation.
+One of the most common current uses of celestial navigation aboard large merchant vessels is for compass calibration and error checking at sea when no terrestrial references are available.

-In 1980, French Navy regulations still required an independently operated timepiece on board so that, in combination with a sextant, a ship’s position could be determined by celestial navigation.
+In 1980, French Navy regulations still required an independently operated timepiece on board so that, in combination with a sextant, a ship's position could be determined by celestial navigation.

 The U.S. Air Force and U.S. Navy continued instructing military aviators on celestial navigation use until 1997, because: